ish7o/ish7o/README.md

 ## Ish7o ✨

-- A guy who thinks to omuch about life (that's why I'm sometimes depressed)
+- A guy who thinks too much about life (that's why I'm sometimes depressed)
 - Neovim & Arch BTW 💜

 Hi, I'm ishto, a shy nerd, not keen on learning anything, it's just the curiosity that drives me.
 I know bits of go and python, might write rust if feeling smart.
 I just hang around, might read Arch Wiki for fun or act like I understand kernel code.
 At least I'm not a web dev.